CeON/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 .. note:: The Dataverse installer need not be run as root, and it is recommended that Glassfish not run as root either.
 We suggest the creation of a glassfish service account for this purpose.

-Examples in this section assumes that you want to install glassfish in ``/usr/local/glassfish4.1.2`` directory.
+Examples in this section assume that you want to install glassfish in ``/usr/local/glassfish4.1.2`` directory.

 - Download and install Glassfish::